hapax/hapax.github.io/assets/simple-physics.md

-*Hint.* You can ignore the mass of the pumpkin due to the [equivalence principle](https://en.wikipedia.org/wiki/Equivalence_principle), i.e. because objects respond the same way to gravitational fields, whatever their mass.
+*Hint.* You can ignore the mass of the pumpkin due to the [equivalence principle](https://en.wikipedia.org/wiki/Equivalence_principle), i.e. because objects fall the same way in gravitational fields, whatever their mass.

 ---